souradeepsingha/Buddybot/README.md

-# Your Chatbot Android App
+# Buddybot

 ## Overview

-Your Chatbot Android App is an interactive chatbot application for Android devices.
+Buddybot App is an interactive chatbot application for Android devices.
 It allows users to ask questions and provides relevant answers.
 The app also includes a user registration and login system for personalized interactions.

 ## Features

 - User registration and login system for personalized interactions.
 - Interactive chat interface for users to ask questions and receive answers.
-- [Add more features here if applicable]

-## Screenshots

-[Add screenshots of the app to showcase its interface and functionality]

-## Demo

-[Provide a link to a video demo or APK download]

 ## Installation